AviatrixSystems/avxlabs-docs/ace_pro/docs/lab5.md

 ![lab5-topology5](images/lab5-copilotview.png)
 _Figure 115: Attachment on the CoPilot_

 ## 4.4.
-TRANSIT PEERING CONFIGURATION
+Transit Peerings Configuration

 Here you will configure Transit Peering between aws-us-east1 and aws-us-east2.